-Many audits begin with an unexpected call from a NV Department of Taxation sales tax auditor.
+Many audits begin with an unexpected call from a Department of Taxation sales tax auditor.
 Shortly after the call, your business will receive an audit notice confirming that your business was selected for a (field or desk) Nevada sales and use tax audit.
-Lucky you!!
-But before you celebrate too much, it’s a good idea to prepare for the audit.
-We highly recommend you start by getting a state and local tax professional involved.
+To help prepare for the audit, we highly recommend you start by getting a state and local tax professional involved.

 What to Expect From A Nevada Sales Tax Auditor

 - Auditor will conduct initial review of available records.

 - Auditor will often schedule and perform an entrance conference.
 You can provide input on when and where to hold the audit meeting based on what is convenient for you.